 - Days: 15–28: Luteal.
 The last phase of your menstrual cycle is the luteal phase.
 Unless you’re pregnant or on birth control that manages hormone levels, your estrogen and progesterone levels will be high at the start of the phase.
 Over the next several days, these hormone levels will decrease, causing you to go back into the menstrual phase and bleed (again, ugh).

 Keep in mind that people go through the menstrual cycle in different ways.
 One person’s menstrual phase may last two to three days, and someone else’s may last for up to a full week.
 This doesn’t mean that anything is wrong with either person—our bodies are just different.

 How Do I Know Which Menstrual Cycle Phase I’m In?

 Because the length of each phase and cycle differs from person to person, figuring out which phase you’re currently in can be tricky.
 You’ll have to get in touch with your body by tracking your symptoms either manually (try our printable tracker) or with an app.
 The following symptoms are generally associated with each phase:

 - Bleeding: The first day of your period starts off your menstrual cycle.
 Depending on your body and your period, you’ll experience light to heavy bleeding for three to six days.
-You should talk with your doctor if you have periods that Cleveland Clinic “Why Is My Period Lasting So Long?”
+You should talk with your doctor if you have periods that last eight or more days Cleveland Clinic “Why Is My Period Lasting So Long?”
 View Source .

 - Period symptoms: During your period, you may experience symptoms like cramping, headaches or back pain, bloating, or constipation.